TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62ax/am62ax_evm_setup.md

   \imageStyle{ccs_uart_close.png,width:80%}
   \image html ccs_uart_close.png "Close UART terminal"

-\note For HS-SE device, use default_sbl_null_hs.cfg as the cfg file.
 \note For HS-FS device, use default_sbl_null_hs_fs.cfg as the cfg file.

 - Open a command prompt and run the below command to flash the SOC initialization binary to the EVM.